livegnik/2way-poc-design/02-architecture/managers/04-auth-manager.md

 ## 1. Purpose and scope

 The Auth Manager is the local authentication authority for the 2WAY backend.
-It resolves frontend-originated HTTP and WebSocket requests into authenticated backend identities and produces the identity-binding inputs required to construct a valid `OperationContext`, as required in the local submission flow defined by `01-protocol/00-protocol-overview.md`.
+It resolves frontend-originated HTTP and WebSocket requests into authenticated backend identities and produces the identity-binding inputs required to construct a valid `OperationContext`.

-The Auth Manager operates strictly on local entrypoints.
-It does not participate in remote peer authentication, sync provenance, or cryptographic verification of envelopes, which are governed by `01-protocol/08-network-transport-requirements.md` and `01-protocol/07-sync-and-consistency.md`.

-The Auth Manager does not perform authorization, cryptographic verification, graph mutation, or session lifecycle management.
-Those responsibilities are owned by other managers as defined below.
+Its scope ends at the local entrypoints.
+It never authenticates remote peers, handles sync provenance, or performs cryptographic verification of envelopes, and it never overlaps with authorization, graph mutation, or session lifecycle management.
+Those responsibilities belong to other managers.

+This specification consumes the protocol contracts defined in:
+* `01-protocol/00-protocol-overview.md`
+* `01-protocol/02-object-model.md`
+* `01-protocol/03-serialization-and-envelopes.md`
+* `01-protocol/05-keys-and-identity.md`
+* `01-protocol/06-access-control-model.md`
+* `01-protocol/07-sync-and-consistency.md`
+* `01-protocol/08-network-transport-requirements.md`
+* `01-protocol/09-errors-and-failure-modes.md`

+Those files remain normative for all behaviors described here.

 ## 2. Responsibilities and boundaries

 This specification is responsible for the following

 * Resolving a local frontend session token into a backend `requester_identity_id`, in alignment with the `OperationContext` construction workflow in `01-protocol/00-protocol-overview.md`.
-* Producing an explicit authentication outcome for every local request.
+* Producing an explicit authentication outcome for every local request so downstream managers can enforce the sequencing defined in `01-protocol/06-access-control-model.md`.
 * Enforcing authentication before any backend manager or service is invoked so that authorization obeys the ordering defined in `01-protocol/06-access-control-model.md`.
-* Supporting route-level admin gating based on trusted local configuration or identity metadata.
+* Supporting route-level admin gating based on trusted local configuration or identity metadata without bypassing the app and domain rules in `01-protocol/01-identifiers-and-namespaces.md`.
-* Binding authentication results into `OperationContext` inputs in a deterministic and immutable manner.
+* Binding authentication results into `OperationContext` inputs in a deterministic and immutable manner so envelope submission behaves exactly as described in `01-protocol/03-serialization-and-envelopes.md`.
 * Providing authenticated identity resolution for both HTTP and WebSocket entrypoints.
-* Rejecting unauthenticated or malformed requests with explicit failure classification.
+* Rejecting unauthenticated or malformed requests with explicit failure classification that maps to `01-protocol/09-errors-and-failure-modes.md`.
 * Emitting authentication and admin-gating audit signals via Log Manager so that authentication-stage failures propagate into the observability posture described in `01-protocol/09-errors-and-failure-modes.md`.
-* Operating as a strict trust boundary between untrusted frontend input and trusted backend execution.
+* Operating as a strict trust boundary between untrusted frontend input and trusted backend execution, keeping remote identity handling with Network Manager per `01-protocol/08-network-transport-requirements.md`.

 This specification does not cover the following

 * Authorization or permission evaluation.
 Owned by ACL Manager per `01-protocol/06-access-control-model.md`.
 * Graph mutation or schema validation.
 Owned by Graph Manager and Schema Manager per `01-protocol/02-object-model.md` and `01-protocol/03-serialization-and-envelopes.md`.
 * Session creation, refresh, rotation, or revocation.
-Owned by the frontend application.
+Owned by the frontend application and outside the protocol scope.
 * Password handling, credential verification, or user onboarding.
 Owned by the frontend.
 * Cryptographic signing, verification, or key access.
 Owned by Key Manager and Network Manager per `01-protocol/04-cryptography.md` and `01-protocol/05-keys-and-identity.md`.
 * Remote peer authentication, handshake validation, or sync provenance.
 Owned by Network Manager and State Manager per `01-protocol/08-network-transport-requirements.md` and `01-protocol/07-sync-and-consistency.md`.